gohugoio/hugo/content/en/getting-started/glossary.md

 Typically one of `development`, `staging`, or `production`, each environment may exhibit different behavior depending on configuration and template logic.
 For example, in a production environment you might minify and fingerprint CSS, but that probably doesn't make sense in a development environment.

 When running the built-in development server with the `hugo server` command, the environment is set to `development`.
 When building your site with the `hugo` command, the environment is set to `production`.
-To override the environment value, use the `--environment` command line flag.
+To override the environment value, use the `--environment` command line flag or the `HUGO_ENVIRONMENT` environment variable.

 To determine the current environment within a template, use the [`hugo.Environment`] function.